Wyattstation/WS14/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/Simple-Station/Einstein-Engines/master/Resources/Textures/Logo/splashlogo.png" width="512px" /></p>

 ---
+## This is a fork of Einstein Engines, not the real deal.
+**The readme below is, for the most part, from Einstein Engines.
+You can find the official Einstein Engines Github [right here](https://github.com/Simple-Station/Einstein-Engines/).
+You can also find their official Discord [here](https://discord.gg/X4QEXxUrsJ).**

+## Who runs it then?
+Wyattstation itself is a LRP+ server dedicated to hosting events and whatnot.
+If you are interested, our official Discord can be found [here](https://discord.gg/QJzGJHNczE).
+We were originally a downstream of Dangercode, with Dangercode itself being a downstream of Delta-V.

+## Main
 Einstein Engines is a hard fork of [Space Station 14](https://github.com/space-wizards/space-station-14) built around the ideals and design inspirations of the Baystation family of servers from Space Station 13 with a focus on having modular code that anyone can use to make the RP server of their dreams.
 Our founding organization is based on a democratic system whereby our mutual contributors and downstreams have a say in what code goes into their own upstream.
 If you are a representative of a former downstream of Delta-V, we would like to invite you to contact us for an opportunity to represent your fork in this new upstream.